christseng89/Complete-MLOps-BootCamp/README-8MLflow.md

 - `mlflow.log_artifacts()` logs all the files in a given directory as artifacts, again taking an optional artifact_path.

-help.py # Sample program to use mlflow APIs
+help.py # Sample program to use MLflow APIs

-### Basic Mlflow tutorial
+### Basic MLflow tutorial
 https://docs.python.org/3/library/argparse.html

 demo.py